Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 A photovoltaic solar panel farm uses solar panels that convert sunlight immediately into electricity.

 A solar thermal energy farm uses illustrative troughs that gather, reflect, and concentrate the sun's energy.
-To warm a heat transfer fluid.
+To warm, a heat transfer fluid is used.
 This exchange fluid is pumped into a thermal engine that converts the heat into power.

 PV solar farms are more popular and in a lot more use.